w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/06-storage.md

 - Most *data lakes (cloud object stores) are merely key-value stores*, with no cross-key consistency
   - *Multi-object updates are not atomic*, there is no isolation between queries
     - If a query updates multiple objects in a table, readers will see partial updates as the query updates each object individually
-- In *data lakes* is possible to implement other optimizations that leave the data files unchanged
+- In *data lakes* it is possible to implement other optimizations that leave the data files unchanged
   - For large tables with millions of objects, *metadata operations are expensive*
   - The latency of cloud object stores is so much higher that these data-skipping checks can take longer than the actual query